mrcepid-rap/burden/README.md

 ##### Inputs

 Variant data is identical to that for [STAAR](#staar).
-To ingest this data into Python, we convert the R object for staar into a sparse matrix using the script `sparseMatrixProcessor.R` in the `resources/usr/bin/` directory.
+To ingest this data into Python, we convert the R object for staar into a sparse matrix using the script `sparseMatrixProcessor.R` in the `general_utilities.linear_model.R_resources` package.
 This script creates a tab-delimited file of all non-reference genotypes with ENST information like:

 ```text
 FID varID   gt  ENST